rvanlaar/tactic-client/README.rst

 Tactic
 ------

 Tactic is an Asset Management System.
-It is writtern by Southpaw.
+It is written by Southpaw.
 The code is taken from: `https://github.com/Southpaw-TACTIC/TACTIC/tree/4.6/src/client
 <https://github.com/Southpaw-TACTIC/TACTIC/tree/4.6/src/client>`_.